buildtesters/buildtest/docs/configuring_buildtest.rst

         testdir: /tmp/$USERS/buildtest/

-The defualt will go to the testdir in your build test home at ``$HOME/.buildtest/testdir``
+The default will go to the testdir in your build test home at ``$HOME/.buildtest/testdir``

 ..
 Note:: Shell expansion should work when specifying directories